-Visiting Siem Reap and Angkor
+Visiting Siem Reap and the Beautiful Angkor Wat

 Cambodia was the first country I visited in Asia.
 I chose it because of the people, the laid-back pace, the remarkable nature, and the famous religious site of Angkor, which is supposedly the largest religious site in the world in terms of surface area.
 And in hindsight, I believe I have chosen well.

 We travelled to Siem reap by bus from Phnom Penh.
 Once we arrived there, a tuktuk driver took us to the lovely place we were staying: the natural homestay in Siem Reap, a beautifully built countryside house just at the border of Siem Reap.
-About 3 km from the center, this wood-built property in the middle of nature was very relaxing.
+About three km from the center, this wood-built property in the middle of nature was very relaxing.
 After settling in, we bought a 3-day pass for Angkor at the official visitor center.

 Start With the Small, Northern Temples

 Angkor is actually a complex of over 35 temples.
 The most famous one, of course, is Angkor Wat.
 After a good night's sleep, our tuktuk driver picked us up.
 I recommend leaving very early in the morning.
 This way you can take advantage of the cool temperatures and avoid the crowds.

 I asked our driver to start with the smaller temples in the north.
 We immediately realized that it was a good tip (given to us by an Australian tourist) because when we arrived, there were almost no people on the premises.
 The first temples we visited were nearly empty and even later, when it got a little more crowded, we could still enjoy every temple in peace.